 Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
 Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
 They can direct you to research, resources, and services.
 Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
 Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.

 These resources provide more information about this condition or associated symptoms.
 The in-depth resources contain medical and scientific language that may be hard to understand.
 You may want to review these resources with a medical professional.

 Questions sent to GARD may be posted here if the information could be helpful to others.
 We remove all identifying information when posting a question to protect your privacy.
 If you do not want your question posted, please let us know.
 Submit a new question

 I was diagnosed with a rare disease as a child.
-Recently, at age 21, I learned that I have metatropic dwarfism.
+Recently, at age 21, I learned that I have metatropic dwarfism (also known as metatropic dysplasia).
 My doctors haven't been able to give me much information.
 Can you tell me more about this condition, including treatment options?
 See answer